utdata/icj-class/static-apps/static-01-framework.md

 We will learn the features of this project template in steps:

-### Templates
+### Layouts

-- We'll learn about static site generators and templates.
+- We'll learn about static site generators and layouts.
-- We'll rebuild our Ship's Log site with two types of pages: an index, and then multiple entry pages.
+- We'll build a new page using the base layout.

 ### Loops and Google Sheets data

 - We'll learn about using Google Sheets to manage data in our project.
 - We'll introduce loops to process data on our pages.

-### Google Docs and ArchieML for content
+### Google Docs, ArchieML and baking pages

 - We'll learn about using Google Docs/ArchieML for content.
-- We'll refactor our blog pages to use Google Docs for the blog posts.

-### Baking pages

-- We'll learn about the bake command in the project
+- We'll learn about the bake command in the project.
-- We'll create a series of pages based on a data source.
+- We'll create blog pages based on Google Doc source.
+- We'll update our index page to build links to the blog pages.

 ## Building up to the static-generator app

 Through this semester we've been building your coding skills, adding a new language or tool at each week.
 For each of the three core technologies, HTML, CSS and JavaScript, we've enhanced the base language with tools or systems to make them more efficient to use.

 When you built your Bootstrap practice project, you had to completely finish one page before you copied it to create your second page, which means you had lots of duplicate code.
-If you needed to change something in the Jumbotron, you had to change it on two pages.
+If you needed to change something in the Jumbotron, you had to change it on every page.
 Imagine if your site had hundreds of pages.
 That's too labor intensive in the age of computers.
 With this lesson we'll introduce a system that allows you to create a template framework that can be used to generate a number of pages with minimal extra effort.

 Static Site Generators are an approach to web development that allow you to build a powerful, server-based website locally on your computer, but then compile the pages into a single directory that can be used published with a web server without the need of a live database.